 It’s worth noting that a few religiously-affiliated organizations have opened clinics to treat people living with addiction to drugs and alcohol in other countries around the world.
 These treatment facilities are staffed by missionaries, often from outside of the country in which the facility is located.
 Nevertheless, these foreign-run facilities present another option for those in need of drug rehabilitation services.

-Much like the US, China has seen a rise in the number of synthetic opioid overdose death, as more of the young population invests in heroin, XTC, and Meth.
+Much like the US, China has seen a rise in the number of synthetic opioid overdose deaths, as more of the young population invests in heroin, XTC, and meth.
 Ketamine, and anesthetic, is also taking off, both recreationally and as a date rape drug.
-If someone is arrested for drug abuse in China, they’re reprimanded to a drug rehabilitation facility.
-The problem with many of China’s drug rehab facilities, there aren’t enough resources for patients to get the help that they need, and the staff service leaves something to be desired.
+If someone is arrested for drug abuse in China, they’re remanded to a drug rehabilitation facility.
+The problem with many of China’s drug rehab facilities is that there aren’t enough resources for patients to get the help that they need, and the staff’s service leaves something to be desired.
 Over a decade ago, the Chinese National government implemented a program to ensure that all rehab facilities pass minimum standards of care for each patient.
 This sounds like an excellent plan, of course, but it is important to remember that, though rehab is a gravely important service, rehab isn’t the source of the problem.